 DC’s waterfront offerings went through the roof when The Wharf on the Southwest Waterfront debuted in October 2017.
 The development features so many things to do, eat and drink – including awesome waterfront views, an array of stylish restaurants, four distinct piers, three new, state-of-the-art hotels, two great new music venues in The Anthem and Pearl Street Warehouse and a free water jitney that takes you to the gorgeous East Potomac Park.
 We know you want to check it out.

 Located near Nationals Park and at the center of the bustling Capitol Riverfront neighborhood, The Yards Park sits next to the Anacostia River in resplendent fashion.
 Its bridge is an architectural marvel while its modernized “outdoor rooms” make the park a perfect place for playtime.
-Nearby, waterfront outfitter Capital SUP offers kayak and standup paddleboard rentals complemented by views of the river's wildlife.
+Nearby, waterfront outfitter Ballpark Boathouse offers kayak rentals complemented by views of the river's wildlife.

 Georgetown’s river waterfront is home to tons of great restaurants – many, including Sequoia, Tony and Joe's Seafood Place and Farmers Fishers Bakers, offer patio seating in warm weather – and plenty of outdoor activities.
 In summer, children (and adults, too) can splash in the sprinkler-style water fountain, watch the boats and feed the ducks.
 Before or after, get your shopping on in the historic neighborhood.